jordandsnyder/oldwebsite/miscellany.md

 I am increasing interested in learning R as a way to help answer questions that communities and organizations have in their unique contexts.
 Ultimately, I ended up conducting my own dissertation in R to further learn more about programming.
 I am increasing interested in other tools that will equip me to help communities and organizations, including learning more about R, Python, and programming and statistics in general.

+A shout out to #rstats on twitter.
+A very helpful community!